signaloid/C0-microSD-Hardware/README.md

 - The `examples/` folder contains example applications that run on the built Signaloid Soc of the device.
 - The `bin/` folder contains the latest `Bootloader` and `Signaloid Soc` bitstreams for your C0-microSD, as well as a pre-synthesized blink example.
 - The `docs/` folder contains the documentation of the C0-microSD.
+- The `hardware/` folder contains the hardware schematics.

 ## Cloning the Repository
 The correct way to clone this repository is: